raquel-ceirao/myFrontEndRepo/README.md

 # myFrontEndRepo
-A repo for my FrontEnd projects
+A repo for my FrontEnd projects.
+Playing around with HTML5, CSS3 and Javascript